 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 When you crochet a fabric blanket with a hole hem stitch, where do you begin?
 Do I start in the corner or middle of work?
 It's going to have four rows of crochet stitches.

 I recommend that you start in the corner, so that you can end in the corner.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 How do you crochet around a blanket edge?
 Do you have to hand sew around it first?
 I just want to make a very light weight blanket.
-They are all so heavy.
-I'd just like to use a soft double piece of flannel or something similar.

 What is a good way to crochet an edge around a fleece baby blanket?